-The representation for the Reich-Moore resonance formulation is very similar.
+The remaining representation for the Reich-Moore resonance formulation is very similar to the Breit-Wigner representation, given in the previous section.
 The listing of the parameters among which covariance terms are allowed takes the form used in File 2, namely:

-'''

 ER, AJ, GN, GG, GFA, GFB.

-'''